-- The Authoring Center is a platform extension that provides healthcare organizations the capability to create Internet-based courses by moving their existing course material online or self-authoring new material and electively sharing these materials with our other customers through a courseware exchange.
+- The Authoring Center is a platform application that provides healthcare organizations the capability to create Internet-based courses by moving their existing course material online or self-authoring new material and electively sharing these materials with our other customers through a courseware exchange.
 We also offer Authoring Pro, an upgraded product which includes a licensed image library, as an additional subscription to this product.
 Team Author, a collaborative authoring application, was launched in 2012.
-Pricing for these products is subscription based, with fees based on the number of subscribers and level of penetration of services within the customer organization. - The HealthStream Competency CenterTM (HCC) is our SaaS-based platform extension for competency management for healthcare organizations, which provides customers tools to assess competency and appraise performance.
+Pricing for these products is subscription based, with fees based on the number of subscribers and level of penetration of services within the customer organization. - The HealthStream Competency CenterTM (HCC) is our SaaS-based platform application for competency management for healthcare organizations, which provides customers tools to assess competency and appraise performance.
 Competency assessment is a requirement of hospitals and healthcare organizations for maintaining accreditation based on requirements from The Joint Commission to evaluate, document, and report performance competencies.
-We believe that the HCC offers an effective means of determining which competencies are associated with each position and evaluating and documenting competency assessments. - The HealthStream Performance CenterTM (HPC) is our SaaS-based platform extension for performance management for healthcare organizations, which provides an automated, paperless performance appraisal process.
+We believe that the HCC offers an effective means of determining which competencies are associated with each position and evaluating and documenting competency assessments. - The HealthStream Performance CenterTM (HPC) is our SaaS-based platform application for performance management for healthcare organizations, which provides an automated, paperless performance appraisal process.
 The HPC was launch in March of 2012.
-We believe the HPC offers an effective means of streamlining the performance appraisal process, which tends to increase completion rates and consistency with all aspects of hospitals' workforce appraisal processes. - SimCenter®-which is a suite of applications-was announced in January 2011.
-We formed a collaborative arrangement, named SimVentures, with Laerdal Medical in 2010 to offer products and services aimed at accelerating the global adoption of simulation-based learning by healthcare providers with a focus on improving clinical competencies and patient outcomes.
+We believe the HPC offers an effective means of streamlining the performance appraisal process, which tends to increase completion rates and consistency with all aspects of hospitals' workforce appraisal processes. - SimCenter®- is a suite of applications.
+We formed a collaborative arrangement, SimVentures, with Laerdal Medical in 2010 to offer products and services aimed at accelerating the global adoption of simulation-based learning by healthcare providers with a focus on improving clinical competencies and patient outcomes.
 The venture offers healthcare organizations and medical and nursing schools worldwide a range of fully integrated SaaS applications that accelerate development and distribution of simulation content; enable enterprise-wide management of simulation centers, simulators, and programs; and support assessment of the effectiveness of simulation training as part of complete curricula.
-SimStore®, one segment of our collaborative arrangement with Laerdal, began operations in the first quarter of 2011 and our new simulation management platform, SimManager, was launched in early 2012.
-SimView, our new debriefing system for simulation-based training, also was launched in early 2012. - The HealthStream Improvement CenterTM is a SaaS-based platform extension related to our research offering.
-This extension is an online system for hospital leaders to optimize and accelerate the execution of improvement plans, including those based on results from our patient, employee, physician, and community surveys.
-The Improvement Center, a licensed technology, is one of a number of solutions from HealthStream Research that include a comprehensive line of survey products, national benchmarks, HCAHPS Improvement Library, consulting services, and other support tools.
+SimStore®, one segment of our collaborative arrangement with Laerdal, began operations in the first quarter of 2011 and our simulation management platform, SimManager, was launched in early 2012.
+SimView, our debriefing system for simulation-based training, also was launched in early 2012.

-HealthStream Research-HealthStream Research complements HealthStream Learning & Talent Management's product and service offerings by providing hospital-based customers with Patient InsightsTM, Employee InsightsTM, Physician InsightsTM, and Community InsightsTM surveys, data analyses of survey results, and other research-based measurement tools.
+HealthStream Research/Patient Experience Solutions- HealthStream Research/Patient Experience Solutions complements HealthStream Workforce Development Solutions product and service offerings by providing hospital-based customers with Patient InsightsTM, Employee InsightsTM, Physician InsightsTM, and Community InsightsTM surveys, data analyses of survey results, and other research-based measurement tools.
 Our services are designed to provide thorough analyses with insightful recommendations for change; benchmarking capability using our comprehensive databases; and consulting services to identify solutions for our customers based on their survey results.
 Clients are able to access and analyze their survey results data through Insights OnlineTM, our secure web-based reporting platform.
 Our survey and research solutions focus on providing statistically valid data to assist our customers with their decision making related to their organization's performance improvement objectives.
-In addition to collecting and reporting data, we provide analysis and consulting to help customers understand their survey results and the underlying impact on their business.
-It is with this insight that healthcare organizations are able to develop plans for improved performance that can be delivered through our learning solutions.
+In addition to collecting and reporting data, we provide analysis and consulting to help customers understand and improve their survey results and patient experiences and the underlying impact on their business.
+It is with this insight that healthcare organizations are able to develop plans for enhanced performance that can be delivered through our learning solutions.
 Pricing for these services is based on the survey type, delivery method, size of the survey instrument, sample size, frequency of survey cycles, and other factors.